afragen/git-updater/README.md

 The header should be in the following format: `Bitbucket Plugin URI: https://<user>:<password>@bitbucket.org/<owner>/<repo>` or `Bitbucket Theme URI: https://<user>:<password>@bitbucket.org/<owner>/<repo>`

+Regrettably, I still get an error when trying to download a Bitbucket private repository.
+I could use some [help in figuring this one out](https://github.com/afragen/github-updater/issues/59).

 ## Setting Transient Timeout

 The default number of hours for a plugin/theme's transient to expire is 4 hours.
 You may add an optional header, `GitHub Timeout` or `Bitbucket Timeout` to set a different transient timeout.
 The header will accept numeric values representing the number of hours for the plugin/theme's transient timeout.
 These values are floats.